 The debut was an immediate hit with parent groups, religious organizations and homosexuals.
 Roadrunner and the band censored the album and left out the lyrics to Anal Lust.
 Later, the band wished they had included the lyrics for, "people think we're fags."
 The band toured Europe and lost its bassist.
 Simultaneously the band did not tour with Deicide because Glen Benton and the boys were asking for too much money, according to Exhorder.

 Album number two was a lesson in irony.
-Seeing that Phil Anselmo of Pantera had hung around with the band earlier, it was strange to read Roadrunner's advertising exhort the masses into buying the album using the, "if you like Pantera..." by-line.
+Seeing that Phil Anselmo of Pantera had hung around with the band earlier (and in fact joined for a few days when Diamond Darrel of his band had been accepted into Megadeth before returning to Pantera), it was strange to read Roadrunner's advertising exhort the masses into buying the album using the, "if you like Pantera..." by-line.
 Regardless, the band set out to tour with Entombed across America and Canada but was soon thrown off the tour after conflict ensued between the bands.
-One report went as far as narrating the story of an urinating LaBella dirtying the Entombed tour bus.
+One report went as far as narrating the story of a urinating LaBella dirtying the Entombed tour bus.
 The band flew to Europe, but soon called it a day after accusing Roadrunner of a lack of support.

 Penalty had to change its name to Floodgate for legal reasons.
 2001 brought a few reunion shows and reports of Exhorder writing songs.
 Thomas joined Alabama Thunderpussy in the spring of 2006.